10up/publisher-media-kit/README.md

 Click the block inserter (`+` button) in the top left of the block editor, click the `Patterns` tab, select `Publisher Media Kit` in the dropdown, and select the specific Block Pattern that you want to add to your post/page.

+### If I were to rename the page title as 'Bob's Kit', and then proceed to deactivate and subsequently reactivate the plugin, would the plugin generate a new 'Media Kit' page?

+The plugin specifically checks for the page slug `media-kit`, meaning that even if you modify the page name, the plugin won't generate a new page unless the page slug is altered or the page is moved to the trash.

 ## Support Level

 **Stable:** 10up is not planning to develop any new features for this, but will still respond to bug reports and security concerns.
 We welcome PRs, but any that include new features should be small and easy to integrate and should not include breaking changes.
 We otherwise intend to keep this tested up to the most recent version of WordPress.